mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 A predictor may take a couple of minutes for the training to complete.
 You can monitor the status of your predictor by copying and pasting this command into your SQL client:

 ```sql
 SELECT status
 FROM mindsdb.predictors
 WHERE name='home_rentals_predictor';
 ```

-On execution, you should get:
+Here we are selecting the status from the table called mindsdb.predictors and using the where statement to only show the model we have just trained, On execution, you we get:

 ```sql
 +----------+